Gabie-of-the-Bo/Ryna-Language/README.md

   dice = 4D20; // Four dice of twenty sides
   ```

-* **Compile-time syntax extensions**: you will be able to extend the syntax of the language using _NDL_ by means of high level patterns:
+* **Compile-time syntax extensions**: you will be able to extend the syntax of the language using _RDL_ by means of high level patterns:

   ```
   syntax array_initialization from "<" Arg(<type>, type) ">[" [{Arg(<expr>, elems) "," [s]} Arg(<expr>, elems)] "]" {